 Shea butter is very thick and solid at room temperature and has a buttery, creamy consistency, making it ideal to use in lotions, lip balms, and eye creams.

 Coconut oil is excellent for dry and aging skin as it contains incredible moisturizing and antioxidant properties.
 It also has antibiotic properties, which help it fight odor in homemade deodorant recipes.
 Many use it in skin lotions and hair creams, especially when whipped with shea butter.
-I suggest using coconut oil sparingly for the hair as itt can be very heavy and greasy.
+I suggest using coconut oil sparingly for the hair as it can be very heavy and greasy.

-Coconut oil contains a magical ingredient I’ve written about before called lauric acid, a medium chain saturated fatty acid (MCFA) that is converted in the body into a compound called monolaurin, an antiviral and antibacterial that destroys a wide variety of disease causing organisms.
+Coconut oil contains a magical ingredient I’ve written about before called lauric acid, a medium-chain saturated fatty acid (MCFA) that is converted in the body into a compound called monolaurin, an antiviral and antibacterial that destroys a wide variety of disease-causing organisms.
 So, coconut oil does more than sesame or olive oils by killing germs while at the same time, drawing them out of the body.

 Beeswax thickens the consistency of lotions and creams.
-You’ll find it in candles, lip balms.
-It provides a protective barrier to the skin to trap in moisture.
-Unlike petroleum, which is a common, cheap skin barrier ingredient, beeswax doesn’t clog up the pores and suffocate the skin.
+You'll find it in candles, lip balms.
+It provides a protective barrier to the skin to trap moisture.
+Unlike petroleum, which is a common, cheap skin barrier ingredient, beeswax doesn't clog up the pores and suffocate the skin.

 Vitamin E Oil

 Vitamin E oil contains not a single vitamin, but rather a group of fat-soluble vitamins with antioxidant effects.
-It is derived from vitamin E and can be applied directly to the skin, or added to lotions, gels and creams.
-It may also be an antioxidant, will help fight many diseases.
+It is derived from vitamin E and can be applied directly to the skin, or added to lotions, gels, and creams.
+It may also be an antioxidant, which will help fight many diseases.
 Vitamin E oil is extremely hydrating and nourishing, especially to dry and aging skin.
-It is anti-aging and healing, so it’s a wonderful addition for the face, like in the oil cleansing method.
+It is anti-aging and healing, so it's a wonderful addition to the face, like in the oil cleansing method.

-Essential oils are wonderful to use in homemade bath, body and beauty products.
-They not only make your products smell like they were created in a spa, they also have many therapeutic and health benefits!
+Essential oils are wonderful to use in homemade bath, body, and beauty products.
+They not only make your products smell like they were created in a spa, but they also have many therapeutic and health benefits!
 My favorite essential oils company is Young Living.
 Young Living makes getting started with essential oils easy as they offer some of the most beautiful and convenient starter kits on the market.
 Learn more about their starter kits here.
 I use them all of the time to keep me and my family healthy and well.